1ZnCl2/open-source-term-project/README.md

 # Open-Source-Term-Project
-project for open source software lecture.
+The project for open source software lecture.

 ## overview
 In modern society, we forced to deal with limited time and resources to complete complex tasks.